Youth Conservation Leadership Program

 • Collect data that will help scientists understand how wildlife and plants are responding to climate change through community science initiatives.

-• Be a part of a team and learn transferrable professional skills like resume building, public speaking, and leadership.
+• Be part of a team and learn transferrable professional skills like resume building, public speaking, and leadership.

 • Share knowledge of bird-friendly forestry and maple sugaring during Audubon Vermont’s sugaring events (Sugar on Snow and Maple Open House).